tc39/notes/es9/2018-11/nov-29.md

 MHK: I would have concerns—I wouldn't want everything in the std library to be specified by TC39...
 It would have to live in the engine.

-TL: I would be intended that all these things would be implementable as JavaScript.
+TLY: I would be intended that all these things would be implementable as JavaScript.

 DE: Not a requirement.